Fujifilm X100: Fujifilm X100VI

-The Fujifilm X100VI (Roman Numeral "Sixth") was announced on 20 February 2024 at a MSRP of $1,599.95 USD.
+The Fujifilm X100VI (Roman Numeral "Sixth") was announced on 20 February 2024 at an MSRP of US$1,599.95.
 It was first available to purchase in late March.
-A limited edition model was made with a MSRP of $1,999.99 USD and a limited number produced at 1,934 units.
+A limited-edition model was made with an MSRP of US$1,999.99 and a limited number produced at 1,934 units.

 Fujifilm moved production of the camera to China in order to produce more units.
 In June 2025, in response to uncertainty over high United States tariffs on Chinese-made goods, Fujifilm began producing the X100VI in Japan for the US market.